Frequently Asked Questions

 8. How much driving are we doing on this Tour?

-The round trip from Protero, CA to Cabo San Lucas, BCS and return to Tecate, BC is 3660 km or 2274 miles.
+The round trip from Potrero, CA to Los Barriles, BCS and return to Mexicali, BC is 3182 km or 1980 miles.

 9. How much is gasoline and diesel and is it always available?

-Gasoline is usually always available throughout Baja now.
-There is one stretch of highway between El Rosario and Villa Jesus Maria (just north of Guerrero Negro) where there is no operating Pemex Station on Mex 1 for almost 350km.
+Gasoline is usually always available throughout Baja.
+There is one stretch of highway between El Rosario and Villa Jesus Maria (just north of Guerrero Negro) where there is no operating Fuel Station on Mex 1 for almost 350km.
 RV’s with limited fuel capacity should either carry a spare full gas can or be prepared to pay premium prices at the Bahia de los Angeles junction pumped from barrels.
-In March 2010 gas was approximately .77cents/litre CDN.
+In January 2023 gas was approximately $1.63 per litre CDN or $4.39 per Gallon US.
 Diesel & Propane are also widely available at equally reasonable prices.

 10. Is Ultra Low Sulphur Diesel (ULSD) available on Baja?